Wicket: the French costume with a strong English accent

 Reinforcement half-moon

-It is the semi-circle at the corners of the pocket that serves to reinforce the opening.
-A detail that is always appreciated because it demonstrates the care taken in the finishes.
+It is the semicircle at the corners of the pocket that serves to reinforce the opening.
+A detail that is always appreciated because it demonstrates the care taken with the finishes.

 Collar lining

-By lifting the collar of the jacket, we discover a little surprise on the felt lining of the collar: a pattern.
-Wicket didn't have to, but it shows the brand's hard-line approach.
+Lifting the collar of the jacket reveals a little surprise on the felt lining of the collar: a pattern.
+Wicket wasn't obliged, but it shows the brand's hard-line approach.

 polka dot collar lining suit